 The chances are if you are visiting the UK, you will want to tick things off your London bucket list.
 When it comes to kid friendly attractions, there are plenty of things to do in London with kids of all ages, including traditional favourites like Buckingham Palace and the Tower of London, to comparatively more recent attractions such as the Harry Potter Tour at the Warner Brothers Studio.
+Whenever you decide to visit London will mean different attractions are available to you , as not all are open year round e.g touring inside Buckingham Palace.

 Read on to find what the ‘must do’ things to do in London are, ideas of how to see most sights in a limited amount of time, how to get the cheapest tickets and how to get there.

-`For more non- touristy unusual things to see in London with kids, see here.
+For more non- touristy unusual things to see in London with Kids, see here.

 AD/Affiliate link.
 This article may contain affiliate links.
 Please read more in our disclosure policy here.
 As an Amazon Associate I earn from qualifying purchases.

-A visit to London with kids should include a visit to the Queen’s official London residence and a working royal palace.
+A visit to London with kids should include a visit to the King’s official London residence and a working royal palace.
 It opens in August and September (and on selected dates during winter and spring) when you can wander through state rooms, including the Throne Room and Ballroom and the palace garden.
 Kid-friendly audio tours are available.

 - Suitable for: 6+